ljeanner/azure-ipaas-workshop/docs/workshop.md

 To validate the event, we are using the Response action: `Response Validation Webhook`.

 <div class="task" data-title="Tasks">
+//TODO: Needs instructions around the use of the "parse payload"
 >- Check the configuration of the Condition action in the Logic App `loa-proc-lab-no-ipa-[randomId]` workflow `wf_orders_from_sa_to_sb`.

 </div>